 by Jill Brix, Principal Aviation Consultant, Avisure

-Managing wildlife hazards can be complex, and requires not just aviation expertise, but an understanding of wildlife and how to manage them.
-The 10-module training delivered to the group covered many aspects of wildlife hazard management from legislative requirements, monitoring, to active and passive management, and even how to collect strike remains for DNA analysis.
+Managing wildlife hazards can be complex, and requires not just aviation expertise, but an understanding of wildlife and how to manage it.
+The 10-module training delivered to the group covered many aspects of wildlife hazard management from legislative requirements and monitoring, to active and passive management, and even how to collect strike remains for DNA analysis.

 Wildlife identification was a well discussed topic – each bird species has their own reason for being at the airport, they behave differently and respond differently when dispersed.
 Participants from the three different airports swapped stories, shared experiences, and, for the more experienced AROs, imparted valuable knowledge on what has worked well for them.

 For BBGA the training also provided a rare opportunity to have the team, who work on different shifts, together and dedicate two days discussing this important safety risk.
 It also provided an opportunity for the airports to compare notes and develop connections for future discussions about wildlife hazard management.
 Changes in the region’s environment affect wildlife behaviour—so now Paul at Ballina can now ring John at Kempsey and ask the question—are experiencing more black kites in your airspace?